teamdigitale/teamdigitale.governo.it/en/people/marco-cipri.md

 Cult sagas like Star Wars and Star Trek amazed me, showing that there is always a five-year mission (but there are also three-year plans!) to explore strange new worlds, to seek out new life and new civilizations (architectures and technologies), to boldly go where no man (and Italian) has gone before.

-The curiosity to understand how computers work led me to attend the Computer Engineering course at the University of ‘La Sapienza’ i  Rome, where I got my degree.
+The curiosity to understand how computers work led me to attend the Computer Engineering course at the University of ‘La Sapienza’ in Rome, where I got my degree.
 My career in Computer Science began with my first job experience in the internet provider sector, where I met with a lot of passion and dedication.
 During this time, I became familiar with the world of open source and discovered its potential.

 At a later stage, I started working at Telecom where I brought my contributions to different services (to name one... who does remember the Wap?), which now are outdated by new technologies.